| Virginia Intermont College senior Erika Jewell (on horse) competed for the

 decided to take the top ten for the work-off, meaning Keefes' big score over the jumps had

+made her the final qualifier.
 The Work-off was the second class held on day three of 2006 Nationals.
 The first class

 had been an emotional one, as Makhloghi had placed second in team open fences to give Mount